Rob Cote

-Rob Cote (born July 5, 1986, in Calgary, Alberta) is a retired Canadian football fullback, who played 10 years for the Calgary Stampeders of the Canadian Football League.
+Rob Cote (born July 5, 1986) is a Canadian former professional football fullback who played 10 years for the Calgary Stampeders of the Canadian Football League (CFL).
 He was originally signed by the Calgary Stampeders as an undrafted free agent in 2007.
-He also played in the Canadian Junior Football for the Victoria Rebels.
+He also played in the Canadian Junior Football League (CJFL) for the Victoria Rebels.

 Cote attends the University of Calgary in the off-season but had never played CIS football.

-Early years
+Early life

 Cote grew up in Cochrane, Alberta and played for the Cochrane High School Cobras football team.

 Professional career

-On February 18, 2017 it was announced that Cote re-signed with the Calgary Stampeders on a one year deal.
+On February 18, 2017 it was announced that Cote re-signed with the Calgary Stampeders on a one-year deal.

 Cote announced his retirement from professional football on January 23, 2018.